Last Updated on November 2, 2020 by Sweet and Savoury Pursuits

-Rainbow trout is a nutritious and delicious fish and cooking it couldn't be easier.
-Here's a healthy and simple recipe for Baked Rainbow Trout Fillet with a side of vegetables that can be prepared and cooked in under 30 minutes!
+This Baked Rainbow Trout Fillet with a side of vegetables is a healthy, gluten-free and simple low-carb recipe that can be prepared and cooked in under 30 minutes!

 How to Cook Rainbow Trout Fillet and for How Long?